 Here are the Traeger queso ingredients I used.
 But, know you can change up the ingredients of this loaded queso dip a bit.

-- Ground Beef or Breakfast Sausage or Chorizo
+- Ground Beef Breakfast Sausage or Chorizo – The meat is your choice.
+I used ground beef for this recipe.

 How to Make

-Step 1: Add all your ingredients into your pan.
+- Add all your ingredients to your pan.
 I used an aluminum throw-away 9×13 pan.
 You can use whatever you would like.

 Expert Tips and Variations